danielfmonzon/ClubCal/Calendar/README.md

 - google-auth-oauthlib
 - Tkinter

-ClubCal is a testament to what can be achieved when technology is applied to solve real-life challenges.
-We hope this tool helps you manage your time more effectively and brings a new level of organization to your daily life.

 # Developers and Information

-This program was crafted by Daniel Monzon, Sushanth Kumar Vutukuri, and Caleb Oxborough, contributing their skills and creativity during a Mini-Hack event hosted by the University of Florida Open-Source Club.
-Their collaboration represents a blend of innovation and dedication, reflecting their academic journey at the University of Florida.
-As they continue their studies, they are also working on future enhancements for the project, showcasing their commitment to development and learning.
+This program was crafted by Daniel Monzon, Sushanth Kumar Vutukuri, and Caleb Oxborough for a Mini-Hack event hosted by UF's Open-Source Club.
+We had a blast working on this project, and look forward to developing more small apps in a competitive environment in the future!

 # Add on LinkedIn

 Daniel Monzon:
 - <https://www.linkedin.com/in/daniel-monzon15/>